-For some of CARB's regulations, enforcement staff have not yet conducted extensive enforcement activities on the concerns that the CSC has raised.
-However, CARB's enforcement efforts are being enhanced in this community to address community concerns.
+Between January 2018 and May 2019, 286 fleets were audited in WCWLB.
+A total of 859 vehicles were part of this audit with California Department of Motor Vehicles (DMV) registration holds placed on 389 of those vehicles.
+As of May 2019, 63 of those vehicles audited have been brought into compliance.
+For some of CARB's regulations, enforcement staff have not yet conducted many enforcement activities on the issues that concern the community, however, CARB's enforcement efforts are being enhanced in this community to address community concerns.

 Figure 4-3.
-CARB Heavy-duty Diesel Vehicle Enforcement History by Program Type in the San Bernardino and Muscoy Community.
+CARB Heavy-duty Diesel Vehicle and Fuels Enforcement History 2016 - 2018 in the Wilmington, Carson, and West Long Beach Community.